Azure/reliable-web-app-pattern-dotnet/known-issues.md

 # Challenges that could surface when trying the code

+* Error: no project exists; to create a new project, run 'azd init'
 * The deployment 'relecloudresources' already exists in location
 * Service request failed.
 Status: 403 (Forbidden) when running locally
 * Cannot execute shellscript `/bin/bash^M: bad interpreter`
 * Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

+## Error: no project exists; to create a new project, run 'azd init'
+When using the `azd provision` command it will check your current working directory for an `azure.yaml` file.

+This error happens if you are running `azd` from an uninitialized folder.
+You may need to `cd` into the directory you cloned to run this command.

 ## The deployment 'relecloudresources' already exists in location
 This may happen if you use `azd` to choose the *eastus* region and then decide to choose another Azure region.